 Physics deals with how and why things behave in the way they do.
 It helps to explain everything in our everyday world and beyond.
-Physics lies at the heart of all science, engineering and features in much of our everyday lives.
+Physics lies at the heart of all science and engineering and physics feature in much of our everyday lives.